finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 <a id="getAggregatedReturnsDispersionMetrics"></a>
 # **getAggregatedReturnsDispersionMetrics**
-> CompositeDispersionResponse getAggregatedReturnsDispersionMetrics(scope, code, aggregatedReturnsDispersionRequest, asAt)
+> CompositeDispersionResponse getAggregatedReturnsDispersionMetrics(scope, code, aggregatedReturnsDispersionRequest).asAt(asAt).execute();

 [EARLY ACCESS] GetAggregatedReturnsDispersionMetrics: Get the Aggregated Returns Dispersion metric

 Calculate the dispersion metric with the Aggregate Returns which are on the specified portfolio.
 This works only for composites which have at least 6 constituents for a full year in.

 ### Example
 ```java